nextflow-io/nf-hack18/abstracts.md

 **Paolo Di Tommaso**, *Research Software engineer, Center for Genomic Regulation (CRG), Spain*

-This presentation will give an overview of the current state of Nextflow technology, the achived milestones, the upcoming changes and the open challenges facing the reproducibility of of in-silico genomic data analysis.
+This presentation will give an overview of the current state of Nextflow technology, the achieved milestones, the upcoming changes and the open challenges facing the reproducibility of of in-silico genomic data analysis.